 In two of the 68 experiments conducted, a large number of observations were missing so the data from these were excluded from the analysis.
 Analyses of variance for the remaining 66 experiments revealed that genotypic differences were statistically highly significant (P < 0.001) in 57 experiments, significant (P < 0.05) in six experiments and not significant (P > 0.05) in one experiment.
 The non-discriminating environment was excluded from the analysis to identify the stable and high yielding genotypes.
 The summary statistics on the trial/experiment – trial means over all genotypes and adjusted for incomplete blocks, experimental error (CV expressed as a percent) to measure the field heterogeneity, effectiveness of using incomplete blocks in terms of efficiency (%) over complete blocks, and heritability of yield estimated at these trials – are given in Table –2.

 The overall mean yield in winter was higher than that from the spring sowing at each location, and the yield at TR (high rainfall) was higher than that at TH (low rainfall site) for each sowing season.
-This was expected, as winter sowing gives higher yields than spring sowing because of greater water use efficiency and the longer growth period (Singh et al., 1997; Silim and Saxena, 1997b).
-The CV varied from 7% at TR to 66% at TH in spring.
-The high value of CV (66%) at TH-S could be attributed to the lower availability of moisture, which led to uneven crop establishment and a poor harvest.
-It would be pertinent to mention here the effectiveness of the incomplete blocks of the experimental designs used.
+This was expected, as winter sowing gives higher yields than spring sowing because of greater water use efficiency and the longer growth period (Singh et al., 1997; Silim and Saxena, 1993b).
+The CV varied from 7% at TR in winter to 66% at TH in spring.
+The high CV (66%) at TH-S could be attributed to the lower availability of moisture, which led to uneven crop establishment and a poor harvest..

 The incomplete block designs showed a variable efficiency (up to 198% for TR-S), with an overall mean of 114%.
 In 68% of the trials (41 of 66 cases) incomplete blocks showed higher efficiency over randomized complete blocks.
-The heritability varied between 5% at TR-W and 90% at TH-W, with overall mean of 61%.
-Some of the trials were affected by frequently occurring soil borne fungi and nematodes in localized patches in the test locations.
+The heritability varied between 5% at TR-W and 90% at TH-W, with an overall mean of 61%.
+Some of the trials were affected by frequently occurring soil borne fungi and nematodes such as Fusarium oxysporum f.sp. cicerisand Heterodera ciceri in localized patches in the test locations.
 It seems that trials conducted under heterogeneous field conditions resulted in lower heritability estimates as compared to those conducted under homogenous condition (Malhotra and Singh, 1991).
 Similar findings were also reported for lentil (Sarker et al., 2010) and other crops (Singh et al., 2003) in homogenous trials.

 G x E interaction